Citation of Judicial Excellence Awarded to Chief Justice Roderick Ireland

 Glenn Mangurian, is the chairman of the CMAB as well as being a consultant, speaker, and writer.
 He has been a leader in business and consulting in the Boston area for the last 25 years at CSC Index and as co-founder of FrontierWorks LLC.
 Read his post in the BBA’s leadership blog, Tipping the Scales entitled “Playing Not to Lose is a Losing Proposition.”

-Georgia Critsley and Sheila Casey addressed the BBA Council in May.
-They discussed Trial Court funding and the expansion of specialty courts.
+Georgia Critsley and Sheila Casey addressed the BBA Council to discuss Trial Court funding and the expansion of specialty courts.
 Read more about their presentation here

 BUILDING relationships with each branch of government